 Successful direct-to-consumer companies, for the most part, approach quality from an entirely different direction.
 Rather than catering to different preferences (here’s a cheaper pair of shoes with these features and a more expensive pair with these features) they cater to the desire for convenience.
 By removing the hassle that it usually takes to purchase and receive these products these brands are able to not only enter spaces with established behemoths that dominate the market but they are even able to conquer these markets.
 So, if personalized customer experiences are the foundation of the success of these brands then how can they translate that directly into their customer engagement and marketing strategies?

-As you can see, personalized video and direct to consumer brands go together like tacos and Tuesday; they just do!
-By implementing personalized video into their marketing strategy, direct to consumer brands can practice what they preach by implementing testing frameworks into each touchpoint for seamless optimization, lessening the load on both their customers and their employees with intricate video engagements that eliminate pain points, measuring both brand and business impact across every touchpoint, and, of course, eliciting genuine emotions from their customers.
-It’s only a matter of time until the leading direct to consumer brands are separated from the others via a single strategy: personalized video.
+As you can see, video-powered experiences and direct-to-consumer brands go together like tacos and Tuesday; they just do!
+By implementing personalized video into their marketing strategy, DTC brands can practice what they preach by implementing testing frameworks into each touchpoint for seamless optimization, lessening the load on both their customers and their employees with intricate video engagements that eliminate pain points, measuring both brand and business impact across every touchpoint, and, of course, eliciting genuine emotions from their customers.
+It’s only a matter of time until the leading direct to consumer brands are separated from the others via a single strategy: VX.